Analysis | Trump’s biggest remaining challenge — if he’s up to it

 Trump has long been seemingly more concerned about reelection and the economy than about the true threat of the virus, which he has consistently downplayed and suggested would suddenly disappear.
 Those considerations weigh less heavily on his actions now that the election is over, and his lack of public comment on the virus even amid the current spike — along with his lack of engagement on the topic in recent months — would seem to show where his true priorities lie.

 But he will have plenty of influence when it comes to how effective the deployment is.
 Not only might the vaccine become publicly available in his final weeks in office, but his sway over the GOP base will remain significant for months or years to come.
-His cheerleading for vaccines thus far hasn’t led to a huge embrace in GOP circles — undoubtedly due in part to his coinciding diminishment of the actual threat — but he could do plenty to convince some of the most skeptical Americans to get vaccinated, if he chooses to.
+His cheerleading for vaccines thus far hasn’t led to a huge embrace in GOP circles — undoubtedly due in part to his diminishment of the actual threat — but he could do plenty to convince some of the most skeptical Americans to get vaccinated, if he chooses to.

 And to the extent he decides he doesn’t want to get involved, that will be particularly conspicuous — especially if his three predecessors and others are making such a public show of it.
 Trump has promoted the vaccines, but degrees of support and emphasis matter.
-And it remains Trump’s base that needs the most convincing, even as the vaccines are on the doorstep.
+And it’s Trump’s base that needs the most convincing, even as the vaccines are on the doorstep.